Sponsors of

 that section of the car than any other.

-It was stage rallied by a subsequent owner in the 1970's until being laid
+It was stage rallied by Peter Welsh in the 1970's until being laid

 up in the UK.
-Pictured (left) with plenty of spare tyres, an expectant
+Pictured (top right) with plenty of spare tyres, an expectant

 Bennie at Woburn hill climb, and

-Malcolm tops up the oil at the Delta forecourt.
+Malcolm tops up the oil at the Delta forecourt (left).
 They travelled from their

-Argyll home to attend the Rockingham Re- Union in 2001 and continue to take a keen interest in the
+Argyll home to attend the Rockingham Re-Union in 2001 and continue to take an interest in the

 Brisby, Rod.